zetric/churchtools_song_importer/README.md

 # Churchtools song importer

-Imports two types of "songs" to Churchtools:
+Imports two types of "songs" into ChurchTools:

 - "Gesangbuchlieder", the metadata comes from the electronic EmK Gesangbuch (exported as textfile, see structure below)
 - Songbeamer files including metadata if present in the .sng file

+The source can be a local folder or a Nextcloud folder.

 ## TL;DR